bakedziti420/dom-manipulation-and-events/readme.md

 ####Mission B

-Let add the AngelList V to the email list subscribe box.
-After all, it's good to reward people who sign up for your email.
+Let add the AngelList V to the end of the page title.

 ![angels-everywhere](./images/more-angels.png)